- Further Education

 If you are asked to submit quite a long proposal, make sure it is sub-headed so it is more readable for potential supervisors.

-Tips to help you start writing your research proposal
+Tips for writing your PhD research proposal

 Drawing a flowchart or spider diagram may help you with this initial step.

 Since your proposal is likely to go through a significant number of drafts, it’s best to give yourself as much time as possible to write it.